 |In SAN, the storage product shares their memory space as such that the user will not know about the unhealthy storage device.||In NAS, the user will get to know about the unhealthy storage device.|

 In order to maintain or ensure that any business delivers the expected results, they must have access to accurate information and without any low latency.
 It is also important for the management and protection of these business information in order to deliver the expected results and for the business to grow.

 This is a Guide to SAN vs NAS.
-Here we discuss the SAN vs NAS key differences with infographics and comparison table.
+Here we discuss the SAN vs NAS key differences with infographics and comparison table in detail.
 You can also go through our other suggested articles to learn more –